 1) Characterized by ludicrous or repulsive distortion; ugly or outlandish in appearance.

-2) A decorative painting style invented in ancient Rome–and rediscovered in Renaissance Europe–in which foliage and imaginary figures are combined in fanciful, extravagant designs.
+2) A decorative painting style invented in ancient Rome–and rediscovered in Renaissance Europe–in which foliage and imaginary human and animal figures are combined in fanciful, extravagant designs.

-Left: Grotesque fresco decoration in the ceiling of Nero’s Golden House, Rome.
+Left: Grotesque ceiling decoration in fresco.
+Nero’s Golden House, Rome.
 64-68 CE.
 Right: Nicoletto da Modena.
-Design for a Panel of Grotesque Ornament.
+Design for a panel of grotesque ornament.
 Engraving on paper.
-Second quarter of the 16th century.
+Second quarter of the 16th c.
 Victoria and Albert Museum, London.